silvyzzzzz/portfolio/R/Timeseries & Forecasting/README.md

-This folder contains assignments and projects given during the Forecasting Methods and Introduction to Time Series courses.
+This folder contains assignments and projects given during the Forecasting Methods courses.